ColoradoSchoolOfMines/wii-track/docs/design.rst

 used a WiiFit board as our "scale" for this prototype.

-Our overall goal was to make inventory tracking more cost-effective by utilizing sensors and data analytics to identify inventory items automatically, without human intervention.
+Our overall goal was to make inventory tracking more cost-effective by utilizing sensors and data analytics to identify inventory items automatically.
 For the hackathon, we utilized two metrics (weight and color) to identify objects, however, we designed the system to scale to any number of additional metrics such as image recognition and infrared image data.

 Our project was inspired by the Dish challenge at the HackCU hackathon.
 Their challenge was to create a system for asset tracking which utilized IOT